MikeAlexMartinez/vf-crypto/README.md

 # VF Crypto

-VF Crypto is my implementation for a technical interview at The Virtual Forge.

 ## Implementation Details

 I've written a few different sections explaining my decisions and what I might change in the provided project.